-Building on the principles developed by Lagrange and Hamilton, in this course you will learn different methods to apply advanced dynamics principles to real-world project, where you need to assess how complex systems behave with regards to the kinetic and potential energy involved.
+Building on the principles developed by Lagrange and Hamilton, in this course you will learn different methods to apply advanced dynamics principles to real-world projects, where you need to assess how complex systems behave with regards to the kinetic and potential energy involved.

 "Nothing is particularly hard if you divide it into small jobs" (Henry Ford)